 - We are looking for an energetic, responsible, discreet, innovative, positive person to fill this position.
 An interest in research, public policy, or the nonprofit sector would be beneficial.

-- Intern will assist the Program Associate in planning and executing events related to the Community Foundation’s grant cycles and community engagement initiatives.
+- Intern will assist the Community Programs Coordinator in planning and executing events related to the Community Foundation’s grant cycles and community engagement initiatives.
 Intern will maintain records for the grant cycles including grant proposals, reports, correspondence and media pieces.
 Intern will assist in developing, implementing, and synthesizing information collected from surveys and focus group interviews.

 - Intern will become familiar with key community leaders and interact with them by phone, email, and in person.
 She/he will also become familiar with the laws and regulations governing Community Foundations and charitable donations.
 Intern will also assist staff members with front desk/administrative duties such as answering the phone, assembling mailings and filing occasionally.

-Pursuing a 4 year degree or graduate degree in one of the following related areas: Business, Economics, Communications, Liberal Arts, Planning, and Public Administration.
+Pursuing a 4 year degree (Junior or Senior level) or graduate degree in one of the following related areas: Business, Economics, Communications, Liberal Arts, Planning, Public Administration, Marketing, and Social Services.

 Ability to analyze and summarize complex documents, interpersonal skills, proficiency in Microsoft Word, Excel, and PowerPoint, Adobe, or Web design software is a plus.